Register

 A landing page can look like a plain–text article, or like a bunch of short couple–of–words product descriptions, a directory of articles, a form to enter visitor's name and email, or else.

-Whatever it looks like, a landing page's made for two main purposes:
+Whatever it looks like, a landing page's created for two main purposes:

 1. Attracting visitors